open/close all folders

 Class: MyrmidonA mysterious swordsman who served as a mercenary for Erik, before switching sides to Roy.

 - Belligerent Sexual Tension: His supports with Clarine have shades of this.

 - Berserk Button: Anything related with Bern sets him off.

-- Disc One Nuke: His high skill, speed and acceptable strength, and a possible Hard Mode bonus, alongside his ability to perform critical hits are really valuable during the early parts of the game, and Hero Crest is alvailable pretty early.
+- Disc One Nuke: His high skill and speed, coupled with acceptable strength, and a possible Hard Mode bonus, alongside his ability to perform critical hits, are really valuable during the early parts of the game, and Hero Crest is available pretty early.
 And unlike other games, where skill is useless, the ability to hit is invaluable in Binding Blade, where hit rates against bosses are atrocious, so Rutger is probably your only unit who can take on the early game bosses.